stqism/fph_bans/config.md

 If you use Heroku you can set most of the settings using config vars In your apps settings click reveal config vars and add/edit keys as needed

+The format below is: KEY (keep the caps): what it does based on the above settings

 * VOAT: voat
 * EXPIRES: expires
 * COUNTER: counter-cache